Discover How National Grid Handles Your Energy Delivery and Learn How to Navigate Your Electric and Gas Options

 National Grid has committed to building a fossil-free energy future in the United States by 2050 or sooner.
 The company’s vision includes eliminating fossil fuels from both its gas and electric systems while expanding renewable energy integration.

-National Grid has connected more than three gigawatts of distributed renewable generation, primarily from solar projects, across Massachusetts, New York, and Rhode Island.
+National Grid has successfully connected more than three gigawatts of distributed renewable generation, primarily from solar projects, across Massachusetts, New York, and Rhode Island.
 That is enough clean energy to power roughly six hundred thousand homes.

 Although the company is rapidly increasing its renewable portfolio, the overall energy mix across the states it serves still reflects regional realities.
-According to the U.S. Energy Information Administration, most electricity in the Northeast still comes from natural gas, with smaller shares from nuclear, hydro, and renewables such as wind and solar.
-Massachusetts, for example, relies heavily on natural gas but continues to add solar and wind capacity every year.
+According to the U.S. Energy Information Administration, most electricity in the Northeast currently comes from natural gas, with smaller shares from nuclear, hydro, and renewables such as wind and solar.
+For customers in National Grid’s service territory, the company provides “energy disclosure labels” that show the exact fuel mix and emissions associated with their electricity, empowering you to make informed, environmentally mindful choices.

 National Grid’s Decarbonization Initiatives